abhatta1234/abhatta1234.github.io/_pages/about.md

 Research Interests
 ======
-My research focuses on deep-learning, computer vision, biometrics, and explainable/responsible AI.
-Specifically, I explore various computer vision challenges such as recognition, detection/segmentation, and developing efficient deep-learning models and training pipelines.
-Additionally, I am interested in understanding the behavior of deep-learning networks and mitigating adversarial outcomes before deployment.
-Currently, my research centers on face recognition, aiming to uncover and address accuracy differentials among demographic groups to promote fairness in AI systems.
+I have a broad interest in research topics related to deep learning and computer vision.
+Specifically, in the long run, I aim to pursue a research career focused on {\bf long-range video understanding and generation}.
+I believe this is only possible using multi-modality by harnessing the features from text, videos, and audios combined.
+My current PhD research projects primarily concentrate on face recognition, with a particular emphasis on uncovering and addressing accuracy differentials among demographic groups to promote fairness in AI systems.

 Services
 ======